Dteyn/bHapticsRelay/README.md

 **Modes Supported**: Currently, bHapticsRelay supports two input methods for receiving haptic commands from games.
 More methods may be added in the future.

-- **Log File Tailing Mode**: In this mode, the bridge monitors a specified text log file in real-time.
+- **Log File Tailing Mode**: In this mode, the relay monitors a specified text log file in real-time.
 It searches each new line for the token `[bHaptics]command`.
-If a line contains `[bHaptics]command`, the bridge will interpret this as a haptic trigger.
+If a line contains `[bHaptics]command`, the relay will interpret this as a haptic trigger.

-- **WebSocket Server Mode**: In this mode, the bridge hosts an internal WebSocket server and listens for incoming commands.
+- **WebSocket Server Mode**: In this mode, the relay hosts an internal WebSocket server and listens for incoming commands.
 Game mods or external scripts can connect to this WebSocket (e.g. `ws://127.0.0.1:50451`) and send commands to trigger haptics.

 The WebSocket server also sends replies with return values, allowing for two-way communication with bHaptics Player.
 This is useful if the modding environment has networking support or if you prefer a direct programmatic approach instead of writing to a log file.

-**Haptic Event Dispatch**: Whether an event command comes from the tail log or the WebSocket, the bridge handles it the same way: it parses the event name and any parameters and calls the appropriate bHaptics SDK function.
+**Haptic Event Dispatch**: Whether an event command comes from the tail log or the WebSocket, the relay handles it the same way: it parses the event name and any parameters and calls the appropriate bHaptics SDK function.
 Events are identified by their Event ID (a string name, like `HeartBeat`) which must match an event in your bHaptics app configuration in the Developer Portal.

 Modders can refer to the **bHaptics SDK2 API Reference** at the bottom of this document for details on all the commands supported, and how to use them.

-**Player Connection & Checks**: The bridge continuously ensures it has a valid connection to bHaptics Player.
+**Player Connection & Checks**: The relay continuously ensures it has a valid connection to bHaptics Player.
 If the Player isn't running or if the connection is lost, bHapticsRelay will log an error or attempt to reconnect.

 **Debug Logging**: Debug logging statements are built into the codebase, which are normally disabled on Release version.
 When developing a mod, using the Debug version is recommended to obtain the most detailed logging info for setup and troubleshooting.